 Management believes that the University is positioned to continue its level of excellence in service to students, the community, and governmental agencies.
 However, it is becoming increasingly challenging to maintain service levels due to ongoing budget reductions.
 The University's ongoing efforts toward revenue diversification and cost containment will enable the University to provide the necessary resources to support this level of excellence.
 The University's management team continues to abide by the strategic priorities for the University.
-Management changes were minimal during fiscal year 2018 and are not considered to have a significant effect on the continued operations and financial position of the University.

 A crucial element to the University's future will continue to be its relationship with the State of North Carolina as well as working to manage tuition and fees while staying competitive and providing an outstanding college education for its students.
 There is a direct relationship between the growth of state support and the University's ability to control tuition growth, as declines in state appropriations generally result in increased tuition levels.
-The University anticipates additional increases in state appropriations in fiscal year 2019.
+The University anticipates additional increases in state appropriations in fiscal year 2020.